khongten001/wpcap-for-delphi/README.md

 + **wpcap.StrUtils.pas:** which contains string manipulation functions.
 + **wpcap.IOUtils.pas:**  which contains functions for filesystem.
 + **wpcap.Pcap.pas:**  which contains abstract function for load and save PCAP.
++ **wpcap.PCAP.SQLite.pas:**  which contains abstract function for create SQLiteDB.
-+ **wpcap.PCAP.SQLite.pas:**  which contains abstract function for create SQLiteDB with packet of PCAP.
++ **wpcap.PCAP.SQLite.Packet.pas:**  which contains abstract function for create SQLiteDB with packet of PCAP.
 + **wpcap.DB.Base:**  which contains base class for managing database.
 + **wpcap.DB.SQLite.pas:**  which contains function SQLiteDB.
 + **wpcap.Filter.pas:**  which contains function for filter PCAP.